ethereumjs/ethereumjs-monorepo/README.md

 **Return:** `string`

 ### `defineProperties(self, fields)`
-defines properties on a `Object`
+defines properties on a `Object`.
+It make the assumtion that underlying data is binary.
 **Parameters**
 - `self` - the `Object` to define properties on
-- `fields` - an array fields to define
+- `fields` - an array fields to define.
+Fields can contain
+ - `name` the name of the properties
+ - `length` the number of bytes the field can have
+ - `allowLess` if the field can be less than the `length`
+ - `allowEmpty`

 ### `validate(fields, data)`
 Validate defined fields
 **Parameters**
 - `fields`
 - `data`